External Beam Radiation Therapy for Mesothelioma

 What Are the Side Effects of External Beam Radiation?

 Radiation therapy may cause side effects, most of which are temporary.
-Guided radiation, such as three-dimensional and intensity-modulated radiation, minimize damage to healthy tissues.
+Guided radiation, such as three-dimensional and intensity-modulated radiation, minimizes damage to healthy tissues.

 Because fewer healthy cells are affected, there are milder side effects.
 Possible acute side effects include irritation, burning, and hair loss at the radiation site.[7]